tamkeenzarah/tamkeenzarah.github.io/README.md

 ## Agile vs DevOps

-**Agile** is a software developement method works on iterations while **Devops** is a continous, scalable and wide approach of software deployment
+**Agile** is a software developement method works on iterations while **Devops** is a continous, scalable and wide approach of software deployment.

+## Git vs GitHub

+**Git** is:
+- a software
+- locally instaled
+- commandline tool
+- manages edits in git repo

+**GitHub** is:
+- a service
+- UI supported
+- web hosted
+- a space to upload Git repo